-To be considered for admission, an applicant must first meet admission requirements, including admission requirements for international students when applicable.
-If one or more requirements are not met, a student is considered for admissions with conditions.
-The review process cannot begin until a student's application file is complete.
+To be admitted without conditions, an applicant must meet admission requirements, including admission requirements for international students when applicable.
+If one or more requirements are not met, a student is considered for admission with conditions.
 Decisions resulting from holistic review are made on a rolling basis.